-Lighting Classification Method

-Applicability Each space in the building

-Definition Indoor lighting power can be specified using the building area method, or the space-byspace method.
-The procedure specified in Standard 90.1-2019, Section 9.6.1 should be followed while determining applicable space types, and in Section 9.5.1 to determine applicable building types.

-Input Restrictions When a lighting system exists or a lighting system has been designed, it is not applicable.

-Where lighting neither exists nor is submitted with design documents:

-• Where space types are known, lighting power shall be determined in accordance with the Space-by-Space Method (Standard 90.1-2019, Section 9.6.1).

-• Where space types are not known, lighting power shall be determined in accordance with the Building Area Method (Standard 90.1-2019, Section 9.5.1).

-Baseline Building Space by Space in accordance with Standard 90.1-2019 Table G3.7.

-However, where lighting neither exisits nor is submitted with design documents and the proposed design lighting power is determined according to the Building Area Method, the baseline building design lighting power shall be determined in accordance with Standard

-90.1-2019 Table G3.8.

-Regulated Interior Lighting Power

-Total connected lighting power for all regulated interior lighting power applications except Additional Lighting Power: Retail Display Lighting Power.
-This includes the loads for lamps and ballasts and task and furniture-mounted fixtures.

-Watts

-As designed.
-Where a complete lighting system exists or has been submitted with the design documents, the lighting system power is determined by applying the rules of Standard 90.1-2019 Section 9.1.3 and 9.1.4 to the existing or designed fixtures and equipment excluding the applications described in the Unregulated Lighting Power and Additional Lighting Power: Retail Display Lighting Power subsections below.
-The modeled lighting power in each thermal block must be based on the fixtures within each thermal block.
-For spaces without unregulated lighting power or additional lighting power, this input will be the same as the proposed building interior lighting power.

-For areas of the building where lighting neither exists nor is fully designed:

-- Where space types are known, lighting power shall be determined in accordance with the Space-by-Space Method (Standard 90.1-2019, Section 9.6.1) using the values in Table 9.6.1. - Where space types are not known, lighting power shall be determined in accordance with the Building Area Method (Standard 90.1-2019, Section 9.6.1) using the values in Table 9.5.1. - For dwelling units, hotel/motel guest rooms, and other spaces in which lighting systems are connected via receptacles and are not shown on design documents, lighting power used in the simulation shall be equal to the lighting power allowance in Standard 90.1-2019 Table 9.6.1 for the appropriate space type or as designed, whichever is greater.
-For the dwelling units, lighting power used in the simulation shall be equal to 0.60 W/ft2 or as designed, whichever is greater.
-However, lighting use can be reduced for the portion of the space illuminated by the specified fixtures provided that they maintain the same illuminance level as in the baseline.
-Such reduction shall be demonstrated by calculations.
-For additional guidance.
-Karpman 2019 provides additional guidance on modeling dwelling unit lighting.

-Where the complete lighting system exists or have been submitted with the design documents, the modeled Lighting Power in each thermal block is the sum of the product of the LPDs for the space types from Standard 90.1-2019, Table G3.7 and the floor areas for the corresponding spaces.

-For areas of the building where lighting neither exists nor is fully designed in the proposed building:
+Lighting Classification Method Applicability Each space in the building Definition Indoor lighting power can be specified using the building area method, or the space-byspace method.
+The procedure specified in Standard 90.1-2022, Section 9.5.2 should be followed while determining applicable space types, and in Section 9.5.1 to determine applicable building types.
+Units List Input Restrictions When a lighting system exists or a lighting system has been designed, it is not applicable.
+Where lighting neither exists nor is submitted with design documents: • Where space types are known, lighting power shall be determined in accordance with the Space-by-Space Method (Standard 90.1-2022, Section 9.5.2). • Where space types are not known, lighting power shall be determined in accordance with the Building Area Method (Standard 90.1-2022, Section 9.5.1).
+Baseline Building G3.2 New Construction/Major Alterations Space by Space in accordance with Standard 90.1-2022 Table G3.7.
+However, where lighting neither exists nor is submitted with design documents and the proposed design lighting power is determined according to the Building Area Method, the baseline building design lighting power shall be determined in accordance with Standard 90.1-2022 Table G3.8.
+G3.3 Minor Alterations Space-by-Space Method in accordance with Standard 90.1-2022 Section G3.3.2.6 except when the total Wattage of all new and retrofitted luminaries is 2000 Watts or less the project shall comply with Section 9.1.1.3.1 item b and model baseline lighting power at least 50% below the original wattage of each altered lighting system.

+Lighting not included in the scope of the retrofit should be modeled identically in the baseline and proposed.

-- Where space types are known, baseline lighting power shall be determined using the values in Standard 90.1-2019 Table G3.7 as described above.
-The baseline LPD for dwelling units shall be based on the LPD requirements as specified in Standard 90.1-2019 Table G3.7. - Where space types are not known, the baseline lighting power in each thermal block is the sum of the product of the area of the block and the LPD in the Building Area Method, Table G3.8 of Standard 90.1-2019.
+• Where space types are not known, the baseline lighting power in each thermal block is the sum of the product of the area of the block and the LPD in the Building Area Method, Table G3.8 of Standard 90.1-2022.